 Hunting dove, rails, snipe, and woodcock on public areas with nontoxic shot requirement posted.

-Hunting with a shotgun (including dove, turkey, quail, rabbit, squirrel) on twenty-one conservation areas.
+Hunting with a shotgun (including dove, turkey, quail, rabbit, squirrel) on thirty-seven conservation areas.

 Approved types of nontoxic shot